shishir-kurhade/sentinel-oss-mcp/README.md

     H -- Allow --> G
 ```

-1.  **Semantic Cache**: If we’ve seen an attack before, we block it instantly and for free.
+1.  **Semantic Cache**: Known attacks are blocked instantly at zero cost.
     > [!NOTE]
     > The current implementation uses a hardcoded dictionary for demonstration.
-However, this layer is designed to be easily replaced with a local, low-latency vector database (e.g., ChromaDB or LanceDB) for high-performance similarity matching.
+This layer can be replaced with a local vector database (e.g., ChromaDB or LanceDB) for greater scale.
-2.  **Tiny Guard**: We use a lightweight model (Gemini Flash Lite) to check the prompt against specific industry rules (like Banking or Healthcare).
+2.  **Tiny Guard**: A lightweight model (Gemini Flash Lite) audits the prompt against specific industry rules (like Banking or Healthcare).
-3.  **Expert Audit**: For complex, suspicious prompts, we escalate to an "Expert" audit that can see through camouflage and roleplay.
+3.  **Expert Audit**: Suspicious prompts are escalated to an advanced audit that analyzes for complex jailbreaks, roleplay, and camouflage.

-This tiered system ensures that 90% of threats are stopped at the cheapest possible layer, saving expensive compute for the truly difficult cases.
+This tiered system ensures most threats are caught at the earliest possible layer, reserving higher compute for the most difficult cases.

-### Security for Every Industry
+### Industry Guardrails

-Sentinel isn't just for one use case.
-With our new **Dynamic Constitutions**, you can secure your AI for almost anything.
-Whether you're in **Healthcare** (protecting patient data), **Retail** (preventing pricing hallucinations), or **Telecom** (stopping SIM-swap attacks), you can add your own safety rules just by dropping a Markdown file into a folder.
+Sentinel supports multiple vertical domains via **Dynamic Constitutions**.
+Security rules can be added or refined for any industry—such as **Healthcare** (PHI privacy), **Retail** (pricing integrity), or **Telecom** (SIM-swap prevention)—by adding a Markdown file to the definitions folder.

-### Stress-Tested by Design
+### Integrated Red Teaming

-We didn't just build a shield; we built a sword.
-Sentinel includes a built-in **Red Team** tool that generates advanced jailbreak attempts—like "Token Splitting" or "Emotional Manipulation"—to make sure your defenses actually work under pressure.
+A built-in utility is included to generate adversarial prompts for testing.
+It can simulate various attack styles, such as "Token Splitting" or "Emotional Manipulation," ensuring the defensive layers are consistently validated against new threats.

 ---